crs4/seal/docs/file_formats.rst

 extract the read number for the sequence.

-Seal will initially try to read a Fastq file as an Illumina file, and then revert to the standard format after the first record that doesn't match.
+Seal will initially try to read a Fastq file as an Illumina file, and then revert to the standard format after the first record that doesn't match the Illumina format.

 .. _Illumina pipeline user's guide: http://biowulf.nih.gov/apps/CASAVA_UG_15011196B.pdf